-- An informal Environmental Review covering all nine topics is carried out by pupils (with adult supervision).
+- An informal Environmental Review covering all ten topics is carried out by pupils (with adult supervision).

 - A copy of your Environmental Review must be displayed on your Eco-Board and communicated with the whole school along with detailed plans for activities for improvement.

 - It is compulsory for the Green Flag award that your Environmental Review be updated every two years to coincide with your renewal application, however can be carried out every year as best practice.